-If your house is anything like mine, you must have a dozen or so dyed Easter Eggs lying around and what better way to use up those eggs, than with a Springtime Egg Salad.
-Egg Salad is something most of us already know how to make, but today – with hard boiled eggs still on the brain – I thought I would share my recipe.
+The day after Easter always leaves me with one thing, a handful or two of dyed Easter Eggs.
+Egg Salad is usually the best way to put those eggs to good use and most of us already know how to make a good one, but today with hard boiled eggs still on the brain – I thought I would share my recipe.

 Egg salad is usually a mixture of chopped eggs and herbs with a dollop or two of mayonnaise.
 What makes my egg salad truly satisfying, is a spoonful of good Dijon mustard, dried thyme leaves and chopped capers.
-This mix of ingredients, adds an herbal note of Spring and a slight tang.
-I tend to use light mayonnaise, instead of full fat mayo to make it less heavy, so you can actually taste the eggs.
+This mix of ingredients, adds an herbal note of spring and a slight saltiness from the capers – a good combination of flavors.

-This salad is a perfect lunchtime treat layered between two slices of multi-grain bread or on top of fresh greens at a ladies luncheon or picnic – just make sure to keep the salad cold.
-Also, Springtime Egg Salad makes a great dip with crackers before a casual party or barbecue.
+This salad is a perfect lunchtime treat layered between two slices of multi-grain bread or on top of fresh greens for a luncheon or picnic – just make sure to keep the salad cold.
+It also makes a great dip with crackers or celery for a casual appetizer.

 12 hard boiled eggs, peeled